-You can be assured of getting the best thermal imaging surveys with Direct Thermography as we hold an impressive 17+ years experience in the industry.
+You can be assured of getting the best thermal imaging surveys with us, as we hold an impressive 17+ years experience in the industry.
 We always provide the best thermal imaging survey cost UK residents can get, and that is our best price promise guarantee.

 The display that is built into the device will be used to convey the layout of the radiation and uses colour to point out the locations of heat anomalies.
 The image that is produced on the screen of a thermal imaging camera is called a thermogram.
 The process of interpreting the image is what is known as thermography.
 If an area that should not be hot appears on the display as a deep red then it is in fact hot and suggests that something is wrong.
 Similarly, if something registers as blue on the visual display then this indicates a complete lack of heat and also highlights where a potential issue may have occurred.
+Water is something that would likely appear as a blue hue, unless it has been heated, which can be diagnosed with our thermal imaging leak detection service.
 By sorting these issues at the earliest possible stage and any potential defects, it prevents from becoming a worse scenario.